junxit/us-congress-bills-111/metadata.md

 - 2010-06-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 411 - 0 (Roll no. 414). (text: CR 6/29/2010 H4928-4929)
 - 2010-06-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 411 - 0 (Roll no. 414).(text: CR 6/29/2010 H4928-4929)
 - 2010-07-12 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2010-11-18 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-12-20 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 111-379.
+- 2010-12-20 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 111-379.
+- 2010-12-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 720.